TLNKhanh/esp32-usb-hid-buttons/README.md

 # ESP32-S3 USB HID Button Keyboard

-Simple project using ESP32-S3 to send keyboard input (arrow keys + 'e') through USB when buttons are pressed.
+A simple and beginner-friendly project to get started with USB HID and keystrokes using ESP32-S3.

 ## 🧠 Features
-- Press physical buttons → send arrow key (↑ ↓ ← →) or "e"
+- Press physical buttons → send arrow keys ↑ ↓ ← → (or remap to W A S D)
+- Sends a lowercase `e` on button press (with debounce delay)
-- Uses USB HID (no extra driver needed)
+- USB HID (no extra driver needed)
 - Built with Arduino framework

 ## 🛠️ Hardware Used